curiocunngios/CTF/9a_attendance/stackMigration.md

 this needs to be written to the next buffer/payload/input address
 ## `leave ; ret`
 - at the end of payload of a frame
-- used to control rbp, move it to "restore" the nxt buffer address at the base of the frame
+- used to control rbp, move it to "restore" the next buffer address at the base of the frame
 - used to contorl rsp at well, moving it to top of next frame.
 After `pop rbp`, `rsp` points back to something with `ret` and continue the ROP chain

 ## gets@plt